trentwiles/NodeNews/README.md

 Copy the provided .env.example file to .env.
 Fill out the required fields.

+3. Configure the crontab

+Set up a pinger service to send a POST request to `/cleanTokens` as often as possible.

 3. Run the webserver
 ```
 node .
 ```
 By default, it will run on port 3000.

+## Setting up Gmail SMTP
+Gmail is a free way to get started with sending emails.
+Set the `SMTP_HOST` to `smtp.gmail.com`, `SMTP_USERNAME` to your email (including the @gmail.com), and `SMTP_PASSWORD` to your app password (guide to that [linked here](https://myaccount.google.com/apppasswords)).
+Note that Gmail limits how many daily emails you can send.

 ## Skills Used
 * NodeJS